 What is Gross Working Capital?

-- It is difficult to ascertain the liquidity position of the company by gross working capital because it only takes into consideration the capital invested in the business for the short term which can be liquidated into cash within a year.
+- It is difficult to ascertain the liquidity position of the company by gross working capital.
+It is because it only considers the capital invested in the business for the short term, which can liquidate into cash within a year.

 - It does not account for the short term financial obligations such as payments due to the supplier of the raw material, or outstanding wages to the labor, or any other payment which is due on the company.
-Thus, in order to evaluate the liquidity position of the company we need to consider the net-working capital.
+Thus, to the liquidity Liquidity Liquidity shows the ease of converting the assets or the securities of the company into the cash.
+Liquidity is the ability of the firm to pay off the current liabilities with the current assets it possesses.of the company, we need to consider the net-working capitalNet-working CapitalThe Net Working Capital (NWC) is the difference between the total current assets and total current liabilities.
+A positive net working capital indicates that a company has a large number of assets, while a negative one indicates that the company has a large number of liabilities..

 On the other hand, Net working capital is the difference between current assets and the current financial obligation of the company.